Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Methodology

 The in-depth interviews were conducted with nine fact-checkers from five major Central European (Slovak, Czech, and Polish) fact-checking organizations.
-All of the respondents performed fact-checking professionally as part of their full-time job, none of them was employed in social media.
-We involved both external and in-house professionals in management positions (editors in chief, project coordinator), fact-checking only positions, but also fluid and overlapping fact-checking roles with a role of a journalist, PR manager, editorial manager and senior research fellow.
+All of the respondents performed fact-checking professionally as part of their full-time job; none of them was employed in social media.
+We involved both external and in-house professionals in management positions (editors-in-chief and project coordinator) and fact-checking-only positions, but also fluid and overlapping fact-checking roles with the roles of journalist, PR manager, editorial manager, and senior research fellow.
 Our sample represents one of the low-resource language groups, under-explored in AI-research.
 The sample covers a variety of sizes and types of organizations -- from small NGOs to large news agencies.
 The majority of organizations also collaborated with social media providers (e.g., Meta).
 Most of them were part of the IFCN network, which prohibits any kind of political connection.
 Two organizations were not members of the IFCN (and did not collaborate with social media).
 These organizations focused on the fact-checking of political discussions in mass media (mainly TV) and partisan news.
-The product of these two organizations was an article, summarizing the main arguments in a misleading topic of interest (not a structured fact-check of a claim).
+The product of these two organizations was an article summarizing the main arguments in a misleading topic of interest (not a structured fact-check of a claim).

 For this work, we define Central Europe as the countries of the Visegrád Group~\cite{tiersky_europe_2004}.
-While Central Europe geographically belongs to the European region, its historical and linguistic context differs from Western Europe (eastern block legacy, Slavic languages).
+While Central Europe geographically belongs to the European region, its historical and linguistic context differs from Western Europe (Eastern Block legacy, Slavic languages).
 This has many consequences on its current social and cultural setting and related issues (e.g., the level of Russian influence).
 Contextual factors affect the choices of action and the use of sources and channels in the online environment~\cite{agarwal_exploring_2018}.
-We can thus assume that some needs of Central European fact-checkers can differ from the fact-checkers elsewhere in Europe/world.
+We can thus assume that some needs of Central European fact-checkers can differ from the fact-checkers elsewhere in Europe/the world.
 In particular, we can expect differences when compared with high-resource language areas.